-The Arduino UNO R4 WiFi comes with a built-in ESP32-S3 module that enables Wi-Fi® functionality.
+The ESP32 microcontroller on the Nano ESP32 allows for Wi-Fi® functionality.
 This also means you can use it with Arduino's IoT Cloud!

 This article shows you how to set up your board and connect it to the cloud allowing you to upload code over the air, create dashboards to monitor your data and control your Arduino remotely.